-III.B.
-1. Land Management Monitoring and Research
+III.B.1.
+Land Management Monitoring and Research

 Each managed area will require different sampling methodology depending on the goal of the management action.
 Step-point sampling will be used to determine the percent plant cover, percent non-plant cover, and relative percent plant cover in areas with low growing vegetation.
 Point-centered-quarter sampling will be used to estimate tree density and shrub/sapling density in forested areas.
+Quadrat sampling will be used to estimate plant species composition and diversity.
 The following sampling strategies will be used to evaluate the vegetation community in the desired cover type.